trynova/nova/nova_vm/src/heap/README.md

 ## Ownership, Rust and the borrow checker

-We've established that our heap will consist of vectors that contain heap data that refer to one another using a type + index pair (an enum, essentially).
+We've established that our heap will consist of vectors that contain heap data that refer to one another using a type + handle pair (an enum, essentially).
 The question one might then ask is, what does the Rust borrow checker think of this?

 There are two immediate answers: